AzureCosmosDB/CosmosAIGraph/impl/docs/customizing_this_solution.md

 The owl file development process should be iterative.

-## Step 5: Create a Data-Wrangling process to populate an rdflib graph
+## Step 5: Create a Data-Wrangling process to populate a Jena graph

 Given your datasets, and your evolving OWL file, populate an in-memory rdflib graph, then serialize it to a *.nt file.